wiringGpio/.github/profile/README.md

 The wiringGpioExtensions library also provides a number of additional driver methods for:

- - Unipolar and bipolar stepper motor
+ - Unipolar and bipolar stepper motors
- - Rotary encoder
+ - Rotary encoders
- - Motor with rotary encoder
+ - Motor with rotary encoders
  - Seven segment displays
  - ...